Epistemic injustice in healthcare: An overview

 Hermeneutical injustice is at play when, for example, a medical doctor (and oftentimes also the patient) cannot make sense of a patient’s narrative because of a ‘conceptual impoverishment’ permeating that narrative.
 In a ‘medically unexplained symptoms’ (MUS) scenario for example, this might include lack of space afforded to MUS in medical school curricula (beyond understanding it as a psychosocial phenomenon), associated lack of fit with the biomedical model (e.g. no objective markers, difficult to quantify) and short consultation slots that do not accommodate complex illness experiences.
 Such conceptual impoverishment can then intersect with explanatory gaps within mainstream discourse bound up with gender, race, ethnicity, class, sexuality and so on.
 This means that epistemic injustice (specifically, hermeneutical injustice) can arise without the conscious or unconscious negative stereotyping of patients by medical doctors.
 That is to say, epistemic injustice according to Fricker is not always intentional, and is not always agential (enacted by individuals).
 That said, Fricker’s work has been critiqued by some theorists who have suggested that this stance on epistemic injustice may serve to downplay individual responsibility (i.e. letting certain actors ‘off the hook’) not least because structures and collectives are composed of, and created by, individuals.

 There are many insightful papers on epistemic injustice in healthcare: seminal papers looking more broadly at epistemic injustice against ill persons (see here and here); papers focusing on ME/CFS (see here); papers on chronic pain (see here).
 Although it has been argued that all patients are susceptible to epistemic injustice, patients whose health conditions do not fit dominant hermeneutical frameworks (here, the biomedical model) are surely more susceptible.
 This can certainly be observed in the way people with ME/CFS have historically been treated by the medical profession, and in the current biopsychosocial backlash against patients following the NICE draft of ME/CFS diagnosis and management.
-Of course, epistemic injustice might also be used to understand the current predicament of patients with Long Covid and I wager it will not be long until published papers appear on this topic.
+Of course, epistemic injustice might also be used to understand the current predicament of patients with Long Covid and it will likely not be long until published papers appear on this topic.
 I suspect these papers will be predominantly written by academic or medical doctors with Long Covid who will make a case for clear cut epistemic injustice, though I am not sure it is that straightforward.

 Epistemic injustice draws from a space at the intersection of epistemology and ethics; additionally, power – namely social power and identity power – features as a strong component in Fricker’s framework.
 Social power is described by Fricker as “a practically socially situated capacity to control others’ actions” and can be enacted actively or passively by individuals or can operate as a structural phenomenon.
 Identity power is understood as a form of social power that derives from shared understandings of social identity.
 In healthcare, medical doctors enjoy considerable social and identity power relative to patients, owing to their training, qualifications, assumed epistemic authority and (frequently but to differing degrees) intersected social advantage.
 Patients are typically at a large disadvantage epistemically, and often socially, within healthcare encounters, due to negative stereotyping around illness and disability (intersected with other social stereotyping), compacted by structural features within healthcare as previously discussed.